Wayne Jacobsen

 Unfortunately, I don’t think your experience is uncommon at all.
 It seems we both grew up in a time where being a radical follower of Jesus meant praying earnestly, sometimes hours a day in hopes of getting God to act on our behalf.
 For the first 40 years of my journey, I thought the key to an effective prayer life was intensity and desperation.
 That’s what we thought we needed to get God’s attention and ingratiate ourselves to him.

-Groveling in repentance, repeating our requests over and over with a rising pitch, and trying to convince ourselves that if we believed enough, he had to give us what we prayed for.
+Groveling in repentance, repeating our requests repeatedly with a rising pitch, and trying to convince ourselves that if we believed enough, he had to give us what we prayed for.
 I spent countless hours in rooms full of people praying fervently, only to walk out having to convince ourselves that God was moved even though we rarely saw those times producing any fruit.
-Believing harder, praying harder, trying to live more righteous, didn’t endear God to our requests.
+Believing harder, praying harder, and trying to live more righteously didn’t endear God to our requests.

 It appears you’ve been more tenacious in this than most, who gave up at much younger ages, convinced that they didn’t have what it took to engage God.
-I hope you’ll be able to take the passion you have had to discern God’s ways and perhaps channel it differently in a more effective way.
+I hope you’ll be able to take the passion you have had to discern God’s ways and perhaps channel it more effectively.

 Gaze with Me

-From the early days of our prayers, God revealed insights to us that has shaped many of us in our prayers together.
+From the early days of our prayers, God revealed insights that have shaped many of us in our prayers together.
 Early on, he taught us how to gaze with him and not at him.
-That may sound like a small distinction but it’s not.
-In many of my prayers I would offer to God, the need I was concerned about, I would place before him, hoping to catch his gaze and by that get him to act.
+That may sound like a small distinction, but it’s not.
+In many of my prayers, I would offer to God the need I was concerned about, placing it before him, hoping to catch his gaze and, by that, get him to act.

 Gazing with him was a different thing entirely.
-It was still bringing our requests to him but instead of them standing between us, he invited us to stand alongside him and view our concerns from his perspective.
+We were still bringing our requests to him, but instead of standing between us, he invited us to stand alongside him and view our concerns from his perspective.
 It changed us.
-Standing with him in his might and power altered our perspective and we learned to see our concerns inside his purpose instead of our desires.
+Standing with him in his might and power altered our perspective, and we learned to see our concerns inside his purpose instead of our desires.
 What would glorify his name and further his purpose in the world?

 It’s difficult to be desperate when you’re standing inside his purpose, with all his resources at hand.
 Instead of praying out of our anxieties that God wouldn’t do what we hoped, he showed us the environment in which we best engage him, not only with our concerns but, more importantly, coming to know his.
 Three words summed up the spirit of our engagement with him—love, rest, and play.
 They became the watchwords of our engagements with him.
 Whenever we would lean toward anxiety or desperation, they would invite us back to the environment where our time with him offered greater insight and more effectiveness.